This small playground is located in the East Garfield Community. The park features a playground and water feature. It is an active community park.

-While there is no structured programming taking place at this location, we invite you to check out our great programs offered at nearby Altgeld Park for recreation in the gym and fun in the outdoor pool and get in shape at the Fitness Center.
+While there is no structured programming taking place at this location, we invite you to check out our great programs offered at nearby Altgeld Park.

 The Chicago Park District purchased this once-vacant lot in 1969, with the help of funds from the U.S. Department of Housing and Urban Development.
 Officially designated Dogwood Park in 1974, the playground was one of a number of parks named for trees and plants at this time.
 Dogwood trees can be found throughout the temperate regions of the United States and Canada.
 The alternate-leaf dogwood is native to the Chicago region and much of the northeastern United States.
 Perhaps more well-known is the eastern flowering dogwood, found from Massachusetts south to Florida and west to Texas.
 North American Indians once used the bark of the flowering dogwood to remedy malaria and other fevers.
 During the Civil War, southerners again treated malaria with dogwood bark when quinine became unavailable due to Union blockades of Confederate ports.

 For directions using public transportation visit www.transitchicago.com.